coarse/Modern-Keyboard-PCB-Guide/README.md

 ## Introduction <!-- omit in toc -->

 Frustrated from the lack of documentation available on the internet, I decided to make my own keyboard PCB making guide with updated resources.
-Aside from the main tutorial aimed for people who are starting out, there will also be guides on other parts or components of a keyboard PCB such as USB-C, TRRS conectors, backlighting, RGB, etc.
+The main tutorial aims to teach how to make an ARM keyboard PCB using KiCad to those who are new to PCB design.
+Aside from the main tutorial, there will also be guides on other components of a keyboard PCB such as USB-C, TRRS conectors, backlighting, RGB, etc.

 ---